Cam Carreon: Indians and Orioles

 The White Sox placed Carreón on the disabled list on July 3, 1964, after he tore tendons in his right arm.
-During the 1964–65 offseason, he was part of a blockbuster three-way trade with the Cleveland Indians and Kansas City Athletics that also included Rocky Colavito, Tommy John and Tommie Agee.
+During the 1964–65 offseason, Chicago traded him to the Cleveland Indians as part of a blockbuster three-way trade involving the Kansas City Athletics that also included Rocky Colavito, Tommy John and Tommie Agee.
 Going into the 1965 campaign, Carreón was listed as the Indians' second-string catcher, behind Joe Azcue.
-But he played only 19 games with the Tribe, spent 45 games back in Triple-A with the Portland Beavers of the Pacific Coast League, and was one of five players assigned outright to Portland in October 1965.
+But he played only 19 games with the Tribe, spent 45 games back in Triple-A with Portland of the Pacific Coast League, and was one of five players assigned outright to Portland in October 1965.
+Carreón was traded from the Indians to the Orioles for Lou Piniella and $25,000 on 10 March 1966.

-Cleveland then traded Carreón to the Orioles during spring training of 1966 in a one-for-one deal for Lou Piniella, then a 22-year-old, minor league outfielder in the Baltimore organization.
 The Orioles were en route to their first-ever American League pennant that season, but Carreón got into only four games for Baltimore (his last on June 8, when he hit a double in his final MLB at bat), and spent the latter half of the year with Triple-A Rochester.
 He played two more minor league seasons before retiring from baseball.

 As a major leaguer, Carreón collected 260 hits, including 43 doubles, four triples, and 11 home runs, with 114 runs batted in.
 He batted .264 lifetime.
 Defensively, he recorded a .993 fielding percentage as a catcher, committing only 13 errors in 1,776 total chances.
 He died in Tucson, Arizona, at the age of 50, and is buried in the Hermosa Memorial Cemetery in Colton.